O Nonimmigrant Classifications: Question and Answers

-When the beneficiary uses a U.S. agent to file the petition, the agent, by regulation, represents both the beneficiary and the employer(s).
-The regulations also require that when the agent represents the beneficiary and employer(s), the petition must be accompanied by a complete itinerary of the events or activities.
+The regulations require that when the agent represents the beneficiary and employer(s), the petition must be accompanied by a complete itinerary of the events or activities.
 The itinerary must specify the dates of each service or engagement, the names and addresses of the actual employers and the names and addresses of the establishments, venues, or locations where the services will be performed.

 Q: Can the U. S. agent be the actual employer of the beneficiary?